Shashi7391/Sample-test-project/README.md

 ## Technologies Used
+- Python - version 3.10
-- library - version 1.0
+- Pandas - version 1.5.0
-- library - version 2.0
+- Scikit-learn - version 0.20
-- library - version 3.0
+- Statsmodels - version 0.11

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is part of multiple linear regression assignment.

 ## Contact
 Created by @ShashiKant7391 - feel free to contact me!